- Sports and Recreation»

 On cold mornings I open a pack and slide them into my pockets to keep my hands warm.
 My arthritis doesn't bother me nearly as much.
-And cold nights I stuff a couple into my sleeping bag and it pre-warms the bag and is cozy for hours.
+And on cold nights I stuff a couple into my sleeping bag and it pre-warms the bag and is cozy for hours.
 My campmates fight over them when we wake up on cold mornings and everyone is freezing.

 An alternative to Hot Hands is to fill a bottle with warm water before bed, being careful to not melt the plastic.
-Or, set rocks close to the fire until they get warm, but be careful if they have been damp lately they can explode.
+Or, set rocks close to the fire until they get warm, but be careful.
+If they have been damp lately the rocks can explode.

 Hot Hands are just easier and stay warm way longer, but in a pinch the other warmers work okay.